 There is probably nothing more exciting to a young homeschool-mom-to-be with her first child than the thought of a colorful preschool curriculum!
 I know.
 I was there.
 As a second-generation homeschooler, I knew I was going to educate my children at home.
 So my first daughter got to be the guinea pig for all my hopes and dreams.
-Now I’m looking back on almost 20 years of homeschooling, and I want to share with you what I did with her, what I did with my other four kids, and what I’ve learned along the way when it comes to homeschool preschool.
+Now I’m looking back on over 20 years of homeschooling, and I want to share with you what I did with her, what I did with my other four kids, and what I’ve learned along the way when it comes to homeschool preschool.

 In the Beginning